-Phase Two Treatment for TMJ – Ann Arbor, MI
+Phase Two Treatment for TMJ Dysfunction – Ann Arbor, MI

 Stop Your Jaw Pain with Personalized Solutions

 If you suffer from a disorder of the temporomandibular joint, there are many nonsurgical and noninvasive solutions to stop your pain.
 Phase 1 TMJ therapy in Ann Arbor uses an oral appliance to reposition the jaw in a more comfortable resting position.
 It also incorporates changes to your home life, such as using stress-relieving exercises.
 Often, this is all that is needed to improve your TMJ disorder symptoms.
-Unfortunately, if you are among the unlucky few who do not see a significant improvement, you may need Phase 2 treatment for TMJ.
+Unfortunately, if you are among the unlucky few who do not see a significant improvement, you may need Phase 2 treatment for TMJ dysfunction in Ann Arbor, MI.
 Dr. Olsen evaluates your symptoms and addresses your concerns to help choose the best treatment to meet your needs.

 Phase 2 Treatment Options

 Phase 2 treatment is recommended for patients who did not achieve the results they wanted using conservative therapies.
 As a result, more permanent changes may be needed to give you the relief you need from your jaw pain.
 Depending on your individual needs, you may benefit from: